Uniform Local Tabularity in Intuitionistic Logic: Introduction

 Given these difficulties it is reasonable to seek for strengthenings of local tabularity.
-In \cite{shehtmanrieger}, Shehtman observed that one can use bisimulation games to characterize when certain logics are locally tabular, introducing a property called ``finite formula depth".
-In \cite{colimitsofHeytingalgebras}, this property was dubbed ``uniform local tabularity"; the intuition being that for all above examples, local tabularity in fact corresponds to the collapse of modal operators.
-Indeed, it is shown by Shehtman that above $\mathsf{S4}$ local tabularity implies uniform local tabularity, via finite depth, and hence the `niceness' of local tabularity may be attributed to the uniform version.
-Such a problem was noted again in \cite{shapirovskyfiniteheight} where generalizations of the finite height criterion were discussed.
+In \cite{shehtmanrieger}, Shehtman observed that one can use bisimulation games to characterize when certain logics are locally tabular, introducing a property called ``finite formula depth'', which corresponds to the existence of a bound on the nestings of modal operators or implications.
+In \cite{colimitsofHeytingalgebras}, we dubbed this property ``uniform local tabularity'', with the idea being that the bound on modal depth or implication depth provides a uniform bound on the size of formulas.
+It was shown by Shehtman that above $\mathsf{S4}$ local tabularity implies uniform local tabularity, via finite depth, and hence the `niceness' of local tabularity may be attributed to the uniform version.
+The relationship between local tabularity and its uniform version was likewise noted in \cite{shapirovskyfiniteheight}, where generalizations of the finite height criterion were discussed.
+The concept of uniform local tabularity also has deep connections to the theory of free Heyting algebras and free constructions of Heyting algebras: as discussed in \cite[Chapter 5]{almeidaphdthesis}, uniformity of local tabularity appears to be connected to the existence of simple representations of duals of free algebras.

 This article provides a first systematic investigation of this property in the context of superintuitionistic logics.
-Our main contributions are the following: \begin{enumerate} \item We revise the basic theory of locally finite Heyting algebras, contrasting this with $n$-uniform Heyting algebras, showing that the latter always form varieties. \item We provide an explicit axiomatization of the variety of $2$-uniform Heyting algebras, called here $\mathsf{2Uni}$; this is the smallest logic $L$ which is $2$-uniform, and it sits between well-known logics:
+Our main contributions are the following: \begin{enumerate} \item We provide an explicit axiomatization of the varieties of $n$-uniform Heyting algebras for $n\leq 3$; for $n=1$, this corresponds to the logic $\mathsf{CPC}$, and for $n=2$, the extensions of logic $\mathsf{LC}$, the G\"{o}del-Dummett calculus \cite{Dummett1959,davis1990}; for $n=3$, such a logic is introduced here, and called $\mathsf{3Uni}$, being the least $3$-uniform logic, and sitting between well-known logics:

-where $\mathsf{LC}$ is the G\"{o}del-Dummett calculus \cite{Dummett1959,davis_1990}, and $\mathsf{wPL}$ is the Weak Peirce's Law (see Section \ref{Section: 1-uniform and 2-uniform logics}). \item We provide an example of a locally tabular logic which is not uniformly locally tabular, answering a problem left open in \cite{Shehtman2016}.
-Indeed, we show that the logic $\mathsf{Box}$, is pre-uniformly locally tabular -- all of its extensions are uniformly locally tabular, though $\mathsf{Box}$ itself is not so, and it is the unique one with this property above the system $\mathsf{KG}$. \end{enumerate}
+where $\mathsf{wPL}$ is the logic of the Weak Peirce's Law (see Section \ref{Section: 1-uniform and 2-uniform logics}). \item We provide an example of a locally tabular logic which is not uniformly locally tabular, answering a problem left open in \cite{Shehtman2016}.
+Indeed, we show that the logic $\mathsf{Box}$ (see Section \ref{sec: preuniform local tabularity}), is pre-uniformly locally tabular --- all of its extensions are uniformly locally tabular, though $\mathsf{Box}$ itself is not so.
+We also show that it is the unique logic with this property above the system $\mathsf{KG}$ \cite{kuznetsovgerciu}. \end{enumerate}